 It is also important to mention, that we have implemented a new ticket handling system during the summer, and for the time being the satisfaction survey module is not enabled.
 The new ticket system is phase one in upgrading our entire customer relations management system.
 The system assists that we can deliver even better and faster service and support to our customers in the future.

-Watch the TV program (with English subtitles) from the Danish public weather service that high-lights this side-effect
+Click the icon above and watch the TV program (with English subtitles) from the Danish public weather service that highlights this side-effect

 Contact us by calling +45 7533 8889 or e-mail firstname.lastname@example.org if you have any questions.

 Photo by Smartwings.OpsControl | Flight Watch has your flight tracked all the way...
 Smartwings landed their Boeing 737 MAX at the Troll Research Station in Antarctica on Wednesday, January 26th, 2022.
 The route was tracked all the way from Cape Town to Antarctica and...

 Be honest and straightforward.
 The feedback we get from our customers continues to be our number one source for improving our support and services.
 And now it’s time for this year’s annual survey.
 We appreciate our customer to be as honest and straight forward as...